 The ancient pursuit of alchemy has seen a notable revival in recent times.
-Evolutionary currents impelling many of us toward higher consciousness have reawakened interest in the age-old search for the keys to transformation—in settings as diverse as academia, the corporate world, and new-age spiritual centers.
+Evolutionary currents impelling many of us toward higher consciousness have reawakened an interest in the age-old search for the keys to transformation—in settings as diverse as academia, the corporate world, and new-age spiritual centers.
 Although the deeper inquiries of medieval and Renaissance alchemists remain shrouded in mystery, and their material results were often dubious, the quest continues to fascinate many.
 Some alchemists were searching for gold and others for illumination, but their goal was principally the same: to unlock the secrets of transmuting one substance (of lesser value) into another substance (of greater value).

 Pivotal to the alchemical pursuit was discovering the mysterious agent of transmutation that became known as the Philosopher’s Stone.
 It was believed that this elusive “stone,” or substance, was endowed variously with magical powers to transmute metals, cure diseases, restore youth, and bestow immortality.
 In medieval Europe, alchemists in the employ of the aristocracy postulated that base metals contained latent properties that could be chemically activated and refined into gold, the most perfect of all metals.
 In the Renaissance, alchemy of a spiritual nature attracted luminaries in science, mathematics and philosophy, among them Isaac Newton.
 The goal of this “Great Work,” as it became known, was to perfect the individual by “leading out from within” the divine nature of the human being.

-In the modern wisdom teachings, the divine Soul within the human being is referred to as “the golden soul.”
+The divine nature is referred to as “the golden soul” in modern wisdom teachings.
 Likewise, it is said that the instrument of the soul in incarnation—the etheric or energy body that vitalizes the physical form—is filled with a golden light.

-In the framework of these teachings, the Great Work of leading out the gold from within begins near the close of the long cycle of human incarnations, when the soul awakens to its higher nature.
-The work takes place in the crucible of spiritual transformation— the Path leading from the immersion of the outer persona in material illusion to the emergence of “the golden soul” into the world.
+In the framework of these teachings, the Great Work of leading out the gold from within begins near the close of the long cycle of human evolution when the soul in incarnation awakens to its higher nature.
+The work takes place in the crucible of spiritual transformation— on the Path leading from the immersion of the outer persona in material illusion to the emergence of “the golden soul” in the world.
 Shakespeare’s words—“You are an alchemist; make gold of that”—can be heard as a clarion call to all awakening souls.
 To become a spiritual alchemist and “make gold of that,” one must first encounter the living reality of the higher Self.
 The individual must glean in some measure that the human persona is not his or her entire identity; there is something greater.
 As the persona makes contact with the soul, and the Soul begins to shed light on the deeper meaning of life circumstances and events, one increasingly turns away from the glamours and illusions of material living and turns toward the path of spiritual evolution.
 At that point the Great Work begins.

-The spiritual alchemist begins the work by consciously discerning the two aspects of human consciousness—the ordinary awareness of the outer persona or personality (the human soul absorbed in material reality) and the divine Soul (the spiritual Self created in the image of God).
-The work proceeds through stages of refinement, with the higher agent purifying the lesser substance, through gradual infusions of spiritual light.
-During repeated tests and trials in the crucible of human living, over the course of several lifetimes, the soul’s outer instrument becomes pure enough for the mystical union to occur, with the higher Self absorbing the lesser one.
+The spiritual alchemist begins the work by consciously discerning the two aspects of human consciousness—the ordinary awareness of the outer persona or personality (the human soul incarnate in material form) and the divine Soul (the spiritual Self conscious on a higher plane).
+The work proceeds through stages of refinement, with the higher agent purifying the lesser substance, through gradual infusions of spiritual light distilled in the crucible of human living.
+During repeated tests and trials over the course of lifetimes, the soul’s outer instrument becomes pure enough for the mystical union to occur, with the higher Self absorbing the lesser one.
 In the wisdom teachings, the product of this union is a soul-infused personality—a human being transfigured by divine light who becomes part of the Great Chain of Being.

-Thanks to esoteric science, the stages of the quest and its outcome are now becoming widely known.
+Thanks to the spread of esoteric science, the stages of the quest and its outcome are becoming widely known.
 With repeated demonstrations of spiritual aspiration and will, the lesser light of the persona attracts a greater light—first the Soul on its own plane and later inner plane Teachers and Guides.
 The inevitable crises of the Path arise when that greater light exposes contents of the human persona in need of refinement—hindrances that form a barrier between the outer self and the true Self.
 Thus the aspirant is led into the crucible of purification where the golden soul conducts its alchemical work, gradually removing impurities (the dross or shadow) to allow the lesser element to be absorbed into the greater.
-At the point in the process where the eternal Soul becomes the individual’s core identity, its golden light transfigures the transitory “fragment” for all to see.
+At the point in the process where the eternal Soul becomes the individual’s core identity, its golden light transfigures the transitory persona for all to see.

 In the more advanced stages of the process of purification, the Soul becomes aware of greater light emanating from the Kingdom of Souls, the Spiritual Hierarchy of the planet.
 A moment comes when the individual is conscious of receiving guidance from more advanced Beings—humanity’s guiding Elders who have completed the wheel of incarnation on Earth and oversee the divine Plan of evolution.
 Through soul affinity, the individual disciple will be drawn into one or another of the “ashrams” or groups within the Hierarchy, dedicating his or her personal gifts and abilities fashioned through lifetimes of experience to a particular sphere of hierarchical service.
-When the disciple finally emerges from the tests and trials of the “burning grounds” which guarantee unselfish motive, and steady communication is established with the inner group, another link is forged in the planetary Chain of Being whose purpose is to materialize the divine Plan on Earth.
+When the disciple finally emerges from the tests and trials of the “burning grounds,” which serve to guarantee unselfish motive, and when steady communication is established with the inner group, another link is forged in the planetary Chain of Being whose purpose is to materialize the divine Plan on Earth.

 Links in this chain are created one by one, by each seeker ready and willing to submit to repeated stages of refinement—through the alchemical process that continuously separates, transmutes, and unites higher and lower aspects of the human nature, preparing the lesser self to be absorbed by the greater, in order to bring the quality of divintiy into living demonstration on earth.
-It is ceaseless work, in which more refined spiritual substance shares its essence with substance of lesser light when the latter is sufficiently refined for the two to conjoin.
+It is ceaseless work, in which more refined spiritual substance shares its essence with substance of lesser vibration when the latter is sufficiently refined for the two to conjoin.
 Step by step, stage by stage, the seeker advances along the upward evolutionary spiral toward new thresholds from which further progress can be made.

 Nancy Seifer and Martin Vieweg